COVID-19 Useful Information

 - Consultations will be done by telephone wherever possible and we have the capability for video consultations via smartphones.
 Please ensure your contact details are up to date by ringing the surgery.

 - Patients with urgent clinical issues are asked to call the surgery as early in the day as possible and ideally not later than 10.30 am.
-You will be asked for details of the issue to determine if your problem is urgent - if it is deemed as such, a GP will call you during the day.
+You will be asked for details of the issue to determine if your problem is urgent.
+You will then be placed on the Telephone List for a GP to call you back.
+A face to face appointment will subsequently be offered to you by the doctor if it is deemed necessary.

 - We have now commenced GP pre-bookable telephone consultations which can be booked up to two weeks in advance.